 TRINITY ST MARY’S C OF E PRIMARY SCHOOL

-Trinity St Mary’s Church of England Primary School is a Church School and we therefore maintain a clear Christian ethos.
+At Trinity St Mary's we intend to give our children an engaging, rich curriculum which provides them with the requisite skills and knowledge to be life long learners.
+Trinity St Mary’s is a Church School and we therefore maintain a clear Christian ethos.
 We always aim to respect, understand and welcome everyone regardless of their culture and faith.
-Our aims in all that we do are based upon Christian values with a particular focus on our five key values of: love, forgiveness, honesty, dedication and sharing.
+Our aims in all that we do are based upon on our five key Christian values of: love, forgiveness, honesty, dedication and sharing.

-We offer a curriculum which is exciting, broad, balanced and which builds on the knowledge, understanding and skills of all children, whatever their starting points, as they progress through each Key Stage.
-The curriculum incorporates the statutory requirements of the National Curriculum 2014 and other experiences and opportunities which best meet the learning and developmental needs of the pupils in our school.
+We believe it is imperative that children experience a broad curriculum which is exciting, balanced and which builds on the knowledge, understanding and skills of all children, whatever their starting points.
+Our curriculum incorporates the statutory requirements of the National Curriculum as well as developing other experiences and opportunities which best meet the learning and developmental needs of the pupils in our school.
 The aim of our curriculum is for pupils to have the requisite skills to be successful, independent and motivated learners in readiness for their next stage of education and future life as responsible citizens in our ever changing world.
 Through constant dialogue with our children we ensure that we provide a vibrant and highly enriched curriculum.
 Our constant motivation is to offer our children the opportunity to achieve success in all areas.

 To do this our teachers plan and deliver exciting and engaging learning experiences for the pupils within their classes.
 We follow a theme-based approach to learning, in the belief that children learn best when logical connections are made between different aspects of their work to provide the children with a broad range of skill and fact based learning each term.
-The themes take their lead from the National Curriculum for each year group.
-When appropriate we will teach some of the foundation subjects in blocks to ensure a depth of learning and the coverage of objectives within all of the subject areas.
+The themes take their lead from the National Curriculum for each year group and incorporate the skills and knowledge required.
+When appropriate we teach foundation subjects in blocks to ensure a depth of learning, knowledge and skills.

 We believe passionately in giving the children ownership of their learning.
 We support our children in becoming ‘aspirational’ – aiming high – in order to make the most of their learning opportunities.
 Teaching and Learning is matched to pupils preferred learning styles; is differentiated to match ability and makes the most of our developing provision in ICT to support this.